jawsthegame/umessage/README.md

 You can set your preferred time zone in `config/application.rb`.
 Use `rake time:zones:all` for a full list of valid time zone strings.

+There is basic theme support for those of us who like to rice our DEs, WMs, pets, and loved ones.
+The default theme is Solarized Dark.
+Check `app/assets/stylesheets/themes/solarized-dark.sass` to see how it's implemented, and to use as a starting place for new themes (it doesn't have to be SASS; CSS and SCSS will also work).
+Themes are set by a string in `config/application.rb` which is added as a class to the container element in the page layout.
+All themes are loaded, but should be scoped to that element.
+Again, see the included theme for more info.
+To see the unthemed appearance, just change the config string to "unthemed" (or any non-existent theme).

 ## TODO

 Contributions welcome!